toladata/Knowledgebase/6-programs/program-guide.md

 * `Location`, `Latitude` and `Longitude`

-To add new sites:
+To add sites:

 1. Go to the `Programs` tab and click on the `Sites` section.
-2. Click, `Add a Site` button.
+2. Click, `Add a Site`.
 3. Fill out the relevant fields for your site.
 Required field are `Site Name` and `Country`.

 > Tip: If you don't have your exact latitude and longitude coordinates, you can find it by using the pin on the map to drop it in the location of your site.
 Be sure to select `Country` first to zoom the map first.